robertkirkman/Saturn-Studio/README.md

 - [x] Recording transparent .webm videos (or .png sequences) directly in the editor
 - [x] Capturing transparent screenshots
 - [x] Mouse-based camera controls

+### Controls

+* Left click to spawn a new Mario
+* Right click him to modify his properties (or use the Marios menu incase it doesn't work)
+* Hold left click to pan the camera
+* Hold right click to rotate it
+* Use the scrollwheel to zoom in and out
+* Hold left shift to zoom slower
+* Hold left ctrl to zoom faster